adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/aemform/v1/aemform/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-AEM Form (v1)
+AEM Forms Container (v1)
 ====
-AEM Form component written in HTL.
+AEM Forms Container component written in HTL.

 ## Features
 * Acts as a container to use AEM Forms pages (ie) Adaptive Form or Interactive Communication inside an AEM Sites Page